 After sharing the decision to move with his team, Mark did not anticipate their response.
 “By the end of that week, all seven members and their spouses and kids said ‘We’re in for Houston,’” Swayze says.
 “They sold their houses, quit their jobs, and 22 people moved from San Antonio to Houston and then went looking for new houses and jobs.
 It was crazy.
 Our first six months is the story of God opening up doors for jobs and opening up houses and neighborhoods for every single one of them.”

-He’s excited about being a Pastor at The Woodlands UMC under the leadership of Mark Sorensen and Dr. Robb because they are willing to equip their people and give them a large canvas on which to bring their visions to life.
+Mark is excited about now being the Student Pastor at The Woodlands UMC under the leadership of Mark Sorensen and Dr. Robb because they are willing to equip their people and give them a large canvas on which to bring their visions to life.
+And he has a vision for youth.

 Mark and his wife, Missie, have two children: Lauren and Caleb.